iamnaran/firefly-compose/README.md

 A production-ready template app to kickstart your Android development journey with Jetpack Compose.

 ![App Preview](firefly.png)

-## UPDATE
+## ALERT
 **Kotlin Multiplatform App**
- [jellyfish](https://github.com/iamnaran/jellyfish), is currently in the development phase.
+This same app in KMP/KMP is currently in the development phase. [jellyfish](https://github.com/iamnaran/jellyfish), Stay tuned for further updates!
-The latest update introduces support for Kotlin Multiplatform, allowing for cross-platform development.
-Stay tuned for further updates!

 ## Features